cozy/cozy-docs/src/documents/host/trouble-shootings.html.md

 # Trouble shootings

-In this section, you will find common errors that occurs during the installation process.
+In this section, you will find common errors that occur during the installation process.
-Mention us the problems you encoutered that are not listed here, we will add them to the list as soon as possible.
+Mention us the problems you encoutered, and which are not listed here, and we will add them to the list as soon as possible.

 ## I can only install one application

-When you try to install an application it is marked as broken and it has the same behaviour for every additional applications.
+When you try to install an application it is marked as broken and it has the same behaviour for each additional application.

 Check the amount of RAM available on your system by clicking on the manage button on your home page.
 If you RAM machine is full, that means your Cozy can't install new applications.